 Students in the school psychology program train to be school psychologists or to work in health-service settings by studying the theoretical foundations of the field while developing the skills they’ll need for their day to day work.

-Science Education Online prepares elementary, middle school and special education teachers to create inquiry-based science classrooms in a fully-online program.
+Science Education Online prepares elementary and middle school teachers to create inquiry-based science classrooms in a fully-online program.

 The Secondary Teacher Education Preparation Program prepares students to become middle or high school teachers in English, history, political science/political philosophy, the sciences, modern foreign languages or mathematics.